jinscript/CarND-Vehicle-Detection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I use three sizes (64, 96, 128 pixels) for window to scan over the middle of the image.
-Windows are overlapped by 50% of its area.
+Windows are overlapped by 75% for each axis.

 ![alt text][windows]